Attila Tassi

 Attila Tassi (born 14 June 1999) is a Hungarian racing driver currently competing in the World Touring Car Cup.
 Having previously competed in the SEAT León Eurocup, TCR International Series and Hungarian Suzuki Cup.

 Racing career

 Tassi began his career in 2012 in the Hungarian Suzuki Cup, he raced there until 2015.
 He switched to the SEAT León Eurocup for 2015, finishing 25th in the championship standings.

-In February 2016 it was announced that he would race in the TCR International Series, driving a SEAT León TCR for B3 Racing.
+In February 2016, it was announced that Tassi would race in the TCR International Series, driving a SEAT León TCR for B3 Racing.

-In March 2017 it was announced that he would continue racing in the TCR International Series, but he would switch to Honda Civic TCR for M1RA.
+In March 2017, it was announced that Tassi would continue racing in the TCR International Series, but he would switch to Honda Civic TCR for M1RA.